 Tools For Making Gluten Free Sourdough:

 - Bread Banneton – A bread banneton proofing basket is great for raising your dough.
-It is made with ratan and absorbs extra moisture while the dough is proofed, which will help your sourdough not be sticky.
+It is made with rattan and absorbs extra moisture while the dough is proofed, which will help your sourdough not be sticky.
 I own the banneton I linked here, but I will share directions below on how to rise the dough in a

 - Bread Lame – A bread lame is another inexpensive tool that is helpful in bread making.
 It is used to score the top of the bread so that it expands up and not out the sides.